Happy-Ferret/bosco-player/readme.md

 This leads to unexpected behavior and brittle base class.
 Using composition also allows me to use my own class hierarchy scheme for my classes.

+One place I will use Lang.Class, because it's the only solution, is for glade files.

 ### gjs + coffeescript + tsc

 compile coffeescript to javascript, then